fourloops/CloudSound/README.md

 Pathetic fallacy...

->...is a literary device wherein the author attributes human emotions and traits to nature or inanimate objects.
-For example, the following descriptions refer to weather and how it affects the mood, which can add atmosphere to a story: smiling skies, somber clouds, angry storm, or bitter winter.
+>...is a literary device referring to weather and how it affects the mood and how it can add atmosphere to a story: smiling skies, somber clouds, angry storm, or bitter winter.

 We want give the user a cathartic synergy of weather and emotion through CloudSound - a mobile-first website that gives you a weather-based playlist for the location you choose.